section-engineering-education/engineering-education/content/articles/understanding-the-downsides-of-smart-contracts-in-blockchain/index.md

 ### Reasons for smart contract's popularity
 Smart contracts come with several advantages, as highlighted below:

-- **Transparency:** This happens by monitoring the transactions between the parties undertaking the contract in a blockchain.
+- **Transparency:** It happens by monitoring the transactions between the parties undertaking the contract in a blockchain.
 This ensures there is transparency between the transactions.
 - **Immutability:** Smart contracts cannot be changed or tampered with by any parties or creators.
 Its rules cannot be changed or overwritten once the contract has been hosted on the blockchain ledger.
 Thus, making smart contacts useful.
 - **Manages transactions:** As mentioned earlier, parties or companies cannot change the contract’s agreement terms once it has gone live.
 This is useful in handling different transactions in the blockchain.
 Fast processing of transactions occurs since smart contracts utilize simple logic to perform that.
 Also, users are assured that their claims will be processed faster, leading to quick payouts.
 - **Minimal paperwork:** Smart contracts ensure reduced paperwork involved as it does not need the lawyers to set up an agreement.
 Also, less time is involved as no pre-contract talks are involved in the agreements.